sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/formating_a_CSV.md

   * [Date Formatting](#-Date-Formatting)
 * [Troubleshooting](#-Troubleshooting)

 You can easily add contacts to your contact database by uploading a CSV into Marketing Campaigns.
-If you have your contacts in a spreadsheet, simply save that sheet as a .csv file using a spreadsheet application like Microsoft Excel or Google Sheets.
-You can also export your contacts from most database systems as a .csv file.
+If you have your contacts in a spreadsheet, simply save that sheet as a CSV file using a spreadsheet application like Microsoft Excel or Google Sheets.
+You can also export your contacts from most database systems as a CSV file.

 {% anchor h2 %}
 General Formatting Rules
 {% endanchor %}

-General rules to follow when formatting a CSV to upload into Marketing Campaigns.
+Here are some rules to follow when formatting a CSV to upload into Marketing Campaigns.

 {% anchor h3 %}
 Contact Info